 As online marketers become more savvy and learn the nuances of the net, web design narrows into the designs that have been proven to work.
 The internet is no longer new, so people and companies are finally working out once and for all what works best.
 Let’s take a look at the design trends of 2016 that every sensible site should be adding for conversions and search engine optimisation.

 This is a great first step.
 Plenty of research shows that if you want your website to convert, you need to get rid of the clutter.
 This may involve taking a good hard look at your website and making some serious changes.
 Taking the time to better organize and consolidate your website and content can help lower your bounce rate, keeping customers on your site longer.
 Websites, ideally, are meant to be both easy to navigate and interactive.
 There are a number of things you can do to improve and declutter your website.
 A helpful way to start is to work backwards.
-If you already have a website and have recognised a need to trim the fat, work on what you want to achieve by changing things rather than trying to recreate and reconfigure completely.
+If you already have a website and have recognized a need to trim the fat, work on what you want to achieve by changing things rather than trying to recreate and reconfigure completely.

 The end is near for websites that opt for a photo header on their main page.
 This might be surprising to some as the practice is so prevalent, but when looked at a bit closer it makes sense.
 The primary purpose of a website is to engage users, and utilising more approachable imagery that engages can be a better, more effective option.
 So what exactly is ‘more approachable imagery’?
 Illustrations.
 The reasoning is thus: using illustrations on your webpage instead of photos can make it easier for the average joe to empathise with the scene shown.
 For example, most people will have trouble relating to a ridiculously good looking model, whereas an illustration is universally accessible as there are no parallels made by the viewer between themselves and the image.
 In short, photos will be gradually replaced by illustrations that are more relatable and elicit a better connection from the viewer.